-The delegates said in separate interviews that the recommendations, if implemented, could bring immediate solutions to some of the problems confronting the country.
+The delegates told the News Agency of Nigeria in separate interviews that the recommendations, if implemented, could bring immediate solutions to some of the problems confronting the country.

 They said that just as the president found it expedient to convoke the conference, he should have the will to implement its recommendations.

 One of the delegates, Chief Richard Akinjide (SAN), said the conference was one of the best he had attended.

 “I entered parliament before independence; I was in parliament at the time of independence and even after independence, but this is one of the best conferences I have ever attended.

 “I was in the Law of the Sea Convention, which was the biggest convention sponsored by the United Nations and I signed that convention and the final outcome on behalf of Nigeria.